JOB PURPOSE: Senior Systems Engineer

 - Engineering elegant solutions to allow us to process large amount of data on tight timescales

-- Programming experience in multiple object-oriented or functional languages
+- Experience with multiple object-oriented or functional languages

 - Ability to work with highly complex, scalable code

-- Operating, database and industrial communications systems design and development
+- Operating, database, and industrial communications system design and development

 - Software unit testing and integration testing